SAP-samples/ui5-cap-event-app/README.md

 ## Debugging the Project

-We have prepared two ways of debugging the Node.js part of the app easily:
+While the client-side part of the project can of course be debugged inside the browser, we have prepared two ways of debugging the Node.js part of the app easily.

+When debugging the client-side code, you can directly debug the original TypeScript code, which is supplied via sourcemaps (need to be enabled in the browser's developer console).
+If the browser doesn't automatically jump to the TypeScript code when setting breakpoints, use e.g. Ctrl+P in Chrome to open the *.ts file you want to debug.

+The two options for debugging the Node.js part of the app are:

 ### Debugging with VSCode